jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab20.md

 }
 ```

 This module can be easily pipelined.
-According to Vitis HLS synthesis report, with 100MHz clock, the II for the module is 1 and the latency is also 1, which means it is a combinational logic module (Under higher frequency, it may become a real pipeline).
+According to the Vitis HLS synthesis report, with a 100MHz clock, the II for the module is 1 and the latency is also 1, which means it is a combinational logic module (Under higher frequency, it may become a real pipeline).

 ## Demonstrate